3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Observational evidence

 \subsection{Stellar spectra and line bisectors}

-Studies of convective blueshifts in stellar spectra are fundamentally limited by the capabilities of the present-day astronomical instrumentation and the wavelength calibration.
-For the Sun, resolving power in excess of $200\,000$ is possible with Fourier Transform Spectroscopy (FTS) facilities.
-However, only very few instruments, like ESPRESSO at the Very Large Telescope (VLT), yield the data quality that can be used to trace the detailed signatures of stellar convection through the studies of convective blue- and red-shifts and bisectors.
-In this context, a major value of 3D radiation transfer approach is in its ability to provide predictions for the time- and spatially-dependent properties of absorption lines.
+Convection leaves a unique imprint in the shapes of spectral lines.
+However, until recently studies of convective blue- and red-shifts in stellar spectra were fundamentally limited by the capabilities of the astronomical instrumentation and the wavelength calibration.
+For the Sun, resolving power in excess of $500\,000$ is possible with Fourier Transform Spectroscopy (FTS) facilities.
+However, only very few instruments, like ESPRESSO at the Very Large Telescope (VLT), yield the data quality that can be used to study convection in other stars.

-This can be done, if 3D (magneto)radiation-convection (M-RHD) simulations are used as a basis to provide the distributions of velocities in stellar photospheres.
-Convective motions lead to a preferential type of asymmetries in the spectroscopic line shapes, which are known as C-shaped profiles \citep[e.g.][]{Dravins1981, Dravins1982, Dravins1990a, Dravins1990b, Asplund2000, Dravins2008, AllendePrieto2002a, Bergemann2019, Dravins2021}, although also inverse C-shape have been reported.
-The asymmetries, and consequently the C-shape bisectors, are due to the line formation dominated by the up-flows \citep{Beeck2013b}, which occupy about two thirds of the area across the stellar disc (here, FGK type).
+As firmly established from studies of FGK-type stars, convective motions lead to a preferential type of asymmetries in the spectroscopic line shapes, which are known as $C$-shaped profiles \citep[e.g.][]{Dravins1981, Dravins1982, Dravins1990a, Dravins1990b, Asplund2000, Dravins2008, AllendePrieto2002a, Bergemann2019, Dravins2021}, although also inverse $C$-shape have been reported.
+The asymmetries, and consequently the C-shape bisectors, are due to the line formation dominated by the up-flows \citep{Beeck2013b}, which occupy about $2/3$ of the area across the stellar disc.
 Figures~\ref{fig:velshift0}, \ref{fig:velshift1}, \ref{fig:velshift2}, and \ref{fig:velshift3} demonstrate how the line asymmetry arises owing to granulation and correlated motions in stellar atmospheres.

 Among the earlier studies, \citet{AllendePrieto1998} and \citet{AllendePrieto2002b} investigated the effects of convection in the Fe I lines in the very high-resolution spectrum of the Sun and of an F-type star Procyon, see Fig.~\ref{fig:bisec}.
 They showed that 3D RHD models yield a much improved description of observed line bisectors compared to hydrostatic 1D model atmosphere models.
 3D models predict the bisectors to a precision of 50 m/s, except the strongest lines with the EWs in excess of 100 m\AA, for which a small systematic offset at the level of a few 100 m/s between models and data was detected.
 The origin of the offset is presently unclear and it could possibly be caused by NLTE or effect of magnetic fields.